Utilities and reconciliations FAQs

 Back To Top

-We only use estimate readings when, unfortunately, there is an issue with any of your meter data at the beginning or end of each month.
-The estimates used are based on your previous average usage and apartment size.
-Our aim is that your statement reflects your actual usage, so please rest assured that we are taking the necessary actions to fix any issues that are preventing us from billing on actual readings.
+Community Utilities will be managing your statements and readings from 1 April.
+They will only use estimate readings when, unfortunately, there is an issue with any of your meter data at the beginning or end of each month.
+The estimates used are based on your previous average usage of your apartment size, and they will never estimate on heat.
+The aim is that your statement reflects your actual usage, so please rest assured that we are working with Community Utilities to take the necessary actions to fix any issues that are preventing us from billing on actual readings.
 Once we have actual readings, any difference between your estimate and actual readings will be reflected in your statements.
 Below is an example of how you can tell from your statement if we have used estimated readings.

 An example of how estimates are displayed on your month statements